-Static, another inevitable byproduct of friction, also creates problems.
+Static, another inevitable byproduct of friction also creates problems.
 As professional window cleaner Brent Weingard explains, “All that rubbing isn’t a good idea… You’re just moving dirt around from one spot to another and putting a static charge on the glass, which attracts dust and dirt.
 As soon as you finish, the window looks dirty again.”

 3. Invest in professional window cleaning equipment.

 There’s a reason why cleaning services use squeegees and strip applicators to clean window glass: The soft edges of these tools can whisk away dirt and cleaning solution without abrading the glass.
 To clean your windows effectively at home, you’ll need to purchase a window cleaning kit that contains these essential items.
 If you’re not willing to invest in this equipment, consider hiring a professional cleaner to take care of your windows for you.
-It will cost loss than purchasing window cleaning supplies and save you time as well.
+It will cost less than purchasing window cleaning supplies and save you time as well.

 4. Use professional cleaning techniques.

 Before you clean the glass panes in your windows, make sure you wash the sills around them.
 This will get rid of any dirt there that might otherwise find its way into your cleaning liquid, forming rivulets of grime that run down the windows or walls.